TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 Command-Line Interface
 ----------------------

-The unittest module can be used from the command line to run tests from modules, classes or even individual test methods::
+The unittest module can be used kutoka the command line to run tests kutoka modules, classes or even individual test methods::

    python -m unittest test_module1 test_module2